Skip to main content

 Conclusion: Cooperation Amidst Rivalry

-India and China have in common a large population, rapid economic growth, regional power status, and a vision for a multipolar world.
-Yet these commonalities have not been enough to overcome their entrenched differences.
+India and China share large populations, rapid economic growth, regional power status, and a vision for a multipolar world.
+Yet these commonalities have not been enough to overcome entrenched differences.
 Ideological divides, territorial disputes, and conflicting foreign policy goals continue to prevent a meaningful strategic partnership.
-Diplomatic gestures and shared aspirations may keep the dialogue alive, but the underlying rivalry remains firmly in place.
+Diplomatic gestures may keep dialogue alive, but the underlying rivalry remains firmly in place.

 Strategic Rivals: India and China’s Parallel Ambitions – Diplomatist